mberezet/HFT/doc/design.md

 ###3.3 Communication
 After preprocessing we will stream the data via the Amba bus to the FPGA using a custom memory-mappied I/O device driver like we did Lab 3.
 The integers that we will stream will be fixed at 16 bits, and we hope to stream as fast as possible with minimum delay so that we can effectively simulate reality.
 Initially, the data will be wholly historical, but if time permits we hope to stream live data to the FPGA.

+More specifically, we plan to interface with the internet and the CSV files with Python and then call C functions that will communicate (via memory-mapped I/O operations) to the FPGA.

 ===

 ##4.
 Graph Storage